-Your office structure must be in a building with connecting exterior walls on all sides and, like any business, must comply with local zoning and deed restrictions.
+Your office structure must be in a building with a permanent roof and connecting exterior walls on all sides and, like any business, must comply with local zoning and deed restrictions.
 The office may not be in any room or building that is not open to the public.